Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-4.md

 <figure>
 	<img alt="" src="/assets/images/tutorial-new-component/hello-world-demo-11-demo.png" />
 	<figcaption>
-        A list of demos and demo assets, served from `localhost` using the `obt dev` command.
-There is now `demo-inverse.html`.
+        A list of demos and demo assets, served from `localhost` using the `npm run watch -w components/o-example` command.
+There is now `core-demo-inverse.html`.
 	</figcaption>
 </figure>